A world standard education facility

 The Neeson Cripps Academy (NCA) provides impoverished Cambodian children with high quality education opportunities through enhanced learning spaces, access to the latest digital technologies, teacher training, a focus on STEM education (science, technology, engineering and mathematics) and designated study spaces, all within an environment conducive to critical thinking and gaining an understanding of the world.

 The construction of the Neeson Cripps Academy is a gift from Velcro Companies.
-Velcro Companies is a technology-driven organization that provides solutions for businesses and consumers around the world, and is committed to advancing education and improving the lives of children across the globe.
-The building is named after Robert Cripps, former Velcro Companies Chairman, and Scott Neeson, Founder and Executive Director of Cambodian Children’s Fund.
+Velcro Companies is a technology-driven organisation that provides solutions for businesses and consumers around the world, and is committed to advancing education and improving the lives of children across the globe.
+The building is named after Robert Cripps, former Velcro Companies Chairman, and Scott Neeson, Founder and Executive Director of the Cambodian Children’s Fund.

 “We feel privileged to continue our work with the Cambodian Children’s Fund”